 - Harm Reduction and Drug Law Reform Caucus

 - Clean Energy Caucus

 Jen is a member of several state and national legislative organizations, including:

 - Women In Government, Board of Directors

 - National Council of Legislators from Gaming States, Vice-President for Membership

 - National Conference of State Legislatures, Member, Education Committee and Legislative Effectiveness Committee

 Family and Education

-Jen and Brent Benson have been married since 1993.
+Jen and her husband Brent Benson have been married since 1993.
 Brent works at the Harvard Business School as a Technical Enterprise Architect for the HBX online learning initiative.
 Jen and Brent have three children, Hannah, Maya, and Noah who attended Lunenburg Public Schools.

 Jen grew up in Rochester, NH, where she attended Rochester Public Schools.
 She went on to receive a BA in Art History from Florida Atlantic University and a Masters of Public Administration from the Kennedy School of Government at Harvard University.